ghostmind-dev/features/features/src/zsh/README.md

-# ZSH with Oh My Zsh Feature
+# ZSH Plugin Manager Feature

-This devcontainer feature installs ZSH with Oh My Zsh, popular themes, and useful plugins to enhance your shell experience.
+This devcontainer feature manages ZSH themes and plugins, assuming ZSH and Oh My Zsh are already installed.
+It installs non-built-in plugins and themes, and sets environment variables for use by other initialization systems.

+## Prerequisites

+- ZSH must be already installed
+- Oh My Zsh must be already installed
+- The Oh My Zsh custom directory (`~/.oh-my-zsh/custom`) must exist

 ## Usage